 Many issuers actively solicit through officers, directors or other employees.
-If these individuals' activities are incidental to their primary roles with an issuer, they would likely not be in the business of trading.
-Factors that would suggest that the issuer and these individuals are in the business of trading are:
+If these individuals' activities are incidental to their primary roles with an issuer, they

-- the principal purpose of the individual's employment is raising capital through distributions of the issuer's securities; - the individuals spend the majority of their time raising capital in this manner; - the individuals' compensation or remuneration is based solely or primarily on the amount of capital they raise for the issuer.
+- the principal purpose of the individual's employment is raising capital through distributions of the issuer's securities; - the individuals spend the majority of their time raising capital in this manner: - the individuals' compensation or remuneration is based solely or primarily on the amount of capital they raise for the issuer.